Election board rejects Turkish opposition call for Ankara re-run

 In Ankara, incumbent mayor Melih Gokcek of the AKP secured 44.6 percent of the votes, narrowly beating CHP nominee Mansur Yavas on 43.8 percent.

-Later on Wednesday the election board told vote organizers in the northwestern province of Yalova to investigate a complaint from AK Party that there has been irregularities there, Hurriyet newspaper reported.

-AK lost that mayoral election to CHP, according to informal tallies of the result reported in the media.

-Reporting by Gulsen Solaker and Jonny Hogg, additional reporting by Seda Sezer; Writing by Ece Toksabay; Editing by Nick Tattersall
+Reporting by Gulsen Solaker and Jonny Hogg; Writing by Ece Toksabay; Editing by Nick Tattersall